The top 14 video collaboration software platforms of 2024

 Pricing:

-InMotionNow looks to be an end-to-end creative collaboration solution that handles everything from intake paperwork to final edit approvals.
+Lytho is an end-to-end creative collaboration solution that handles everything from intake paperwork to final edit approvals.
+Consolidate feedback, organize assets, and track your overall campaign process from a birds-eye view.

 Key features:

-• Pre-built request form templates you can customize to fit your workflow
+• Pre-built, customizable request form templates to fit your workflow

 • Visual product scheduling tools

-• Custom proof-routing workflows so you can ensure a consistent workflow no matter the project
+• Custom proof-routing workflows to help ensure a consistent workflow no matter the project

 • Real-time commenting sessions on projects

-• Analytics to monitor how your projects are aligning with your objectives
+• Analytics to monitor how your projects align with your objectives

 What’s missing:

-• No video chatting option for live review sessions
+• No video chat option for live review sessions

 Pricing: